EugeneKrapivin/EugeneKrapivin.github.io/2020-12-12-managing_packages_in_dotnet_project.md

 With the sdk style projects came also some new features like the support for deafult `Directory.Build.props` and `Directory.Build.targets` files.
 We'll come back to them in a minute.

 And paket became too much magic. you no longer knew which packages the `csproj` referenced just from looking at it. you had to work with Visual Studio or begin digging through the `obj` folders to find the generated `csproj` files.
 The integration was a bit gritty.

 1. Paket was never a first class citizen in VS, but it was neither a first-class citizen in the dotnet CLI.
 Most importantly, it seemed that the community around it never took-off, so no tooling, no support from awesome tools like Dependabot or NuKeeper.
 2. It feels like in the end we didn't handle the DLL hell, we just postponed the reckoning since we didn't really change habbits.
 Internal libraries still referenced conflicting versions of the same transitive dependencies and we still had not real clue what version did end-up in our packages lock file.
 3. Most people really didn't understood how it worked and why.
 The complex dependency resolution rules were awesome, but only few understood how it all worked.
 It was especially felt when it didn't work.

 So, I decided to research what the world of package management in dotnet came up with in the last 4 years.
 Intersting journey.

+## Our story begins...

+Having thought about ditching paket for some time, I've decided to research a bit how other projects achieve this feat of managing their packages.
+So I've began looking at what open source projects do.
+Very quickly I've realised that many of the project have their own methods, non of which made much sense to the outsider.
+Some of the methods I've found:

+* use properties in a [central props file] and use those properties down the line in a [`csproj` or `Build.props` file](https://github.com/dotnet/orleans/blob/master/src/Orleans.Runtime/Directory.Build.props)
+* I still fail to understand how [asp.net source code](https://github.com/dotnet/aspnetcore) manages their packages, too complex.
+* NuKeeper has no centralized package version management at all, versions are "hard coded" in the `csproj` files

+It really did seem that most of the project we found were not using any kind of centralized package version management at all.

+My next place to check was the [dotnet/home gitter channel](https://gitter.im/dotnet/home) where I got [some help](https://gitter.im/dotnet/home?at=5f195e5aa4905773bfb70470), explaining a couple of methods I'd like to discuss here, after researching and trying them for some time.

 ## Does NuGet and MSBuild have a solution?